 I offer psychotherapy that speaks to the whole person, including heart, mind, body and soul.
 Although I have training in cognitive and problem-solving based therapies (and am happy to use them), my primary orientation is toward depth psychology, which takes into account the effects of nature, dreams, imagination, spirituality and the subtle and unconscious aspects of human experience.
-I also source art, mythology, philosophy, mysticism and literature to inform my own life and my practice with clients.

 OUR WORK TOGETHER